muhamed42/Assignment-QS3/Invoices-Testcases.md

 - Invalid leading zero before '1'

  # TC-09
-## Verify that the user can create a new invoice with valid details with amount cost fields.
+## Verify that the user can't create a new invoice with invalid amount cost fields.
 ### Steps
-- Input negative amount in the payload with cost(a) .
+- Input amount in the payload with cost="a" .
 - Click on 'Try it out', fill in the necessary details, and execute."
 - The response should indicate that the invoice wasn't created successfully.
 ### Expected Result